 Sensitivity: Sensitivity measures the loudness of a pair of headphones when played at a given power level.
 If a headphone has a higher sensitivity rating than another headphone which has a power level of one milliwatt, then the audio produced by the first headphone will be louder at that volume.

 This implies that the headset need not be cranked up too much.
 Since loudness is measured in decibels, anything below 90 decibels is considered low whereas anything above 110 decibels is considered to be on the high hand and to give you an idea, a sensitivity rating of 86dB (decibels) is considered relatively low, while anything above 110dB is on the high end.
 Some best gaming headset comes with balanced sensitivity.

 Frequency response: Frequency Response is the range of the sound that a pair of headphones can play.
-The lows and the highs of the sound that is.
+The lows and the highs of the music that is.
 It is measured in Hertz.
 Low ranged sounds, like basslines, might have a frequency of 500Hz.
 Similarly, crisp snare sounds might hit the 16-17,000Hz mark.
-Wider range implies that the headset can produce more sounds.
-A range is represented as 10Hz-23kHz.
+More extensive range implies that the headset can produce more sounds.
+A variety is represented as 10Hz-23kHz.

 How we test

-The headset we’ve reviewed are initially sent to our reviewers who try the headset for about 2-3 days and then they give the input on what they like and dislike.
-The headsets are tested over a variety of games, movies, and music to determine its overall audio quality.
+The headset we’ve reviewed are initially sent to our reviewers who try the headset for about 2-3 days, and then they give the input on what they like and dislike.
+The earphones are tested over a variety of games, movies, and music to determine its overall audio quality.